Introduction to our Ghost CMS Review

 Ghost server maintenance and regular backups are included across all subscription plans, but free basic site migration is only available beginning with the Basic Subscription.

-Ghost CMS can actually integrate with eCommerce platforms Shopify and BigCommerce to help transform your blog into an online store.
+Ghost website builder CMS can actually integrate with eCommerce platforms Shopify and BigCommerce to help transform your blog into an online store.
 However, this can be challenging as you need to create a separate user account on either platform.
 Likewise, you need to know a bit of coding to be able to integrate Ghost with your ecommerce platform of choice.

 SEO and Mobility: